30 July 2024

 Small Modular Reactors – Frequently Asked Questions

-ATSE's report Small Modular Reactors – The technology and Australian context explained is contributing to a national conversation on future energy sources for Australia.
-These Frequently Asked Questions cover additional details about the report's contents and methods.
+ATSE's report Small Modular Reactors – The technology and Australian context explained is contributing to a national conversation on future energy sources.
+These FAQs cover additional details about the report's contents and methods.

 Who wrote the report?